severalnines/s9s-admin/plugins/zabbix/README.md

 Configure Zabbix Server
 -----------------------

-1) Due to [this bug](https://support.zabbix.com/browse/ZBXNEXT-1679), we need to create a value mapping manually in Zabbix server.
-Log into the Zabbix front-end UI and go to Administration > General > Value Mapping (the drop-down list) > Create Value Map as per below:
+1) Due to [this bug](https://support.zabbix.com/browse/ZBXNEXT-1679), we need to manually create the value mapping for ClusterControl items in Zabbix server.
+Log into the Zabbix front-end UI and go to *Administration > General > Value Mapping (the drop-down list) > Create Value Map* as per below:

 ```
 Name: ClusterControl DB cluster status